-We’ve noticed an increase in calls concerning yellowing needles in customer’s evergreens, especially White Pines.
-However, the “problem” is simply seasonal needle drop, a normal and natural process.
+We’ve noticed an increase in calls concerning yellowing needles in our customer’s evergreens, especially white pines.
+However, the “problem” is simply seasonal needle drop in trees.
+This is a normal and natural process in evergreen trees.
 Every year, evergreens experience a seasonal needle drop that is a normal part of the plant’s cycle.
-Older needles on the inside of evergreen trees are shed each fall after they turn yellow, brown or reddish tan in color.
-Sometimes this natural process is very subtle and goes unnoticed because only the innermost needles area affected.
+Older needles on the inside of evergreen trees are shed each fall after they turn yellow, brown, or reddish-tan in color.
+Sometimes this natural process is very subtle and goes unnoticed because only the innermost needles are affected.
 The change can be gradual, or, with some species, quite rapid.
-Seasonal needle drop can cause concern to homeowners who are not familiar with this natural occurrence.
+Seasonal needle drop in trees can cause concern to homeowners who are not familiar with this natural occurrence.